amm272/amm272/README.md

-- 👋 Hi, I’m @amm272
+- 👋 Hi, my name ia Ana-Maria
 - 👀 I’m interested in machine learning
-- 📫 You can contact me on LinkedIn

 <!---
 amm272/amm272 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.